Sums of products of binomial coefficients mod 2 and run length transforms of sequences: Introduction

 \section{Introduction}

 When is the binomial coefficient even or odd, i.e. what is $\left( \right) \mod 2$?
-It is well known that when Pascal's triangle of binomial coefficients is taken mod 2, the result has a fractal structure in the limit and is a Sierpinski's triangle (also known as Sierpinski's gasket or Sierpinski's sieve) \cite{mathworld:sierpinski,riddle:sierpinski}.
+It is well known that when Pascal's triangle of binomial coefficients is taken mod 2, the result has a fractal structure in the limit and corresponds to Sierpi\'{n}ski's triangle (also known as Sierpi\'{n}ski's gasket or Sierpi\'{n}ski's sieve) \cite{Stewart:sierpinski:1995,mathworld:sierpinski,LEROY201624,Mathonet2022}.

-Lucas' theorem \cite{fine:lucas:1947} provides a simple way to determine the binomial coefficients modulo a prime.
+Lucas' theorem \cite{fine:lucas:1947,granville:bincoef:1997} provides a simple way to determine the binomial coefficients modulo a prime.
 It states that for integers $k$, $n$ and prime $p$, the following relationship holds:

-where $n_i$ and $k_i$ are the digits of $n$ and $k$ in base $p$ respectively.
+where $n_i$ and $k_i$ are the digits of $n$ and $k$ in base $p$ respectively\footnote{If the lengths of the base $p$ representations of $n$ and $k$ differ, leading $0$'s are prepended to the shorter representation.}.

 When $p=2$, $n_i$ and $k_i$ are the bits in the binary expansion of $n$ and $k$ and $\left( \right)$ is $0$ if and only if $n_i < k_i$.
 This implies that $\left( \right)$ is even if and only if $n_i < k_i$ for some $i$.